angrybacon/doomsday-wiki/markdown/appendices/interactions.md

 Can reorder your library at sorcery speed.
 Interferes with PTT piles.

+### {{Show and Tell}}

+If against Show and Tell you can build a pile that, if they cast a Show and Tell, you can cycle and put Oracle into play from it, winning with the trigger.

 ### {{Stifle}}

-Can stop Conjurer's Bauble activations, Tendrils of Agony and Empty the Warrens Storm triggers, as well as fetchlands.
+Can stop Conjurer's Bauble activations, Tendrils of Agony and Empty the Warrens Storm triggers, as well as fetchlands, cyclers like Street Wraith and Thassa's Oracle triggers.
 Does not stop Chromatic Sphere, Lake of the Dead, Rain of Filth, Lotus Petal, or LED activations.